 The plan concludes with a summary of the LEP's short-term delivery plans for 2021/22 to support the immediate recovery.
-Given the rapidly changing circumstances of the recovery, we have committed to produce a longer-term strategy document by the end of the year.
+Given the rapidly changing circumstances of the recovery, we have committed to produce a longer-term strategy document in the next financial year.

-We welcome ongoing engagement on our vision, priorities and delivery.
+We welcome ongoing engagement views on our vision, and priorities and delivery.
 We look forward to working with you to build back bettertogether.